Budget Bill set to clear final hurdle at Scottish Parliament

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The SNP’s Budget Bill is set to clear its final parliamentary hurdle on Tuesday, as MSPs prepare for the Stage 3 vote on the tax and spending plans.
+The SNP’s Budget Bill is set to clear its final parliamentary hurdle, as MSPs prepare for the stage three vote on the tax and spending plans.

 Scottish Labour has said it will abstain on the Budget Bill, while the Conservatives are expected to oppose it.

-Ahead of the vote, First Minister John Swinney highlighted a £10.5 million investment in helping GPs prevent cardiovascular disease.
+Ahead of the vote, First Minister John Swinney highlighted a £10.5 million investment in the Budget to help GPs prevent cardiovascular disease.

 He said: “As we take action to shift the balance of care from hospital settings to the community, it is imperative that we increase capacity in primary care.